George Wallace's 1963 inaugural address: Reactions

-King's vision of a positive future was a sharp contrast from Wallace's demand to prolong the discrimination that had long prevented many Americans from exercising their civil rights.
+King's vision of a positive future was a sharp contrast to Wallace's demand to prolong the discrimination that had long prevented many Americans from exercising their civil rights.
 King portrayed segregation and its supporting rationale of states' rights as relics of the past that would not exist in America's future.
 This view was reinforced in 1965 when King delivered a speech in front of the Alabama State Capitol in which he directly replied to Wallace's call for continued segregation, saying he believed "segregation is on its death bed in Alabama, and the only thing uncertain about it is how costly Wallace and the segregationists will make the funeral".